 National Archives London – Solo Exhibition

-From October to the end of December, my First World War-themed sculptures will be on exhibit at the National Archives in Kew, London, from October to December, 2016.
-The seven pieces, which focus on the unique role graphic design played in the Great War, will form a “sculpture trail” through the Archives.
+My First World War-themed sculptures are on exhibit at The National Archives in Kew, London, from 4 October 2016 to 14 January 2017.
+The seven pieces, which focus on the unique role graphic design played in the Great War, are displayed in a “sculpture trail” through the Archives.
 The sculptures were originally created during my Leverhulme Trust-funded residency with Leeds Museums and Galleries.
-More info soon…

 I was invited by the editors of Independent Leeds magazine to design the cover of their summer 2016 edition, featuring a modern-day myth about revolution and uprising in Leeds.
 Drawing inspiration from ancient Babylonian legends, along with children’s stories and sci-fi films such as Metropolis, my piece explored how we can liberate ourselves from “the machine” and reclaim power in contemporary society.
 The inside cover and inner pages also featured new illustrations I created specifically for the magazine.